One question I get asked a lot is, “Is it better as a doctor to invest in single-family rentals or multi-family properties?”

 Typically there are more issues in dealing with tenants.
 They are typically more transitional in apartments (equals higher turnover) and there’s always the issue of inter-tenant squabbling.

 So there are pros and cons to both which is why I like having both of them in my portfolio of investments.

 I’ve known real estate professionals who invest heavily in one or the other.
-Those raising money tend to lean towards multi-family properties for their ability to scale.
+Those raising money through syndications or funds tend to lean towards multi-family properties for their ability to scale.

 However, physicians usually have a different goal – they want to simply find consistent sources of passive income to supplement or replace their current income without taking up too much time.